Softpanorama

 Many people complain about naming convention in Perl (prefixing certain typed of data structures with certain letters.
 But actually naming convention for variables in Perl can be considered as a kind of Hungarian notation and as such are not that bad even from a puritan view of classic academic language designer.

 What is important is that Perl try to move in the right direction extending existing structures to add more power or flexibility or both.
 In many areas it succeeded.
 In some it failed.
-But all in all Perl is the most successful of the new bread of very high language and it generate a lot of following.
-Think about Python and Ruby as two examples.
+But all in all Perl is the most successful of the new breed of very high language and it generated a lot of following.
+Think about Python, PHP and Ruby as three prominent examples.
+In this sense Perl is as influential as Algol-60 was many years ago.

-Also judging Perl we need to understand that it belongs to the family of complex non-orthogonal languages, the family that was started by PL/1 and successfully continued by Ada and later C++ (parochially as C++ did not solve one of the key C language problem: difficulties of working with strings).
+Also judging Perl we need to understand that it belongs to the family of complex non-orthogonal languages, the family that was started by PL/1 and successfully continued by Ada and later C++ (paradoxically C++ did not solve one of the key C language problem: difficulties of working with strings).

 I also like the fact that Perl OO is an afterthought, not a principle like is Java.
 Isn't that the Perl way?